edkrueger/eco395m-2022-fall/syllabus.md

 In addition, we'll use GitHub.
 The free plan will be sufficient for this course.

 We'll use Discord as our primary channel for communication for everything except for grades.
-Announcements will be made on Discord; it is your responsibility the check for them.
+Announcements will be made on Discord; it is your responsibility to check for them.

 Finally, we will use Google Cloud Platform (GCP).
 GCP charges by use of services but offers a $300 credit to new accounts.
 This _should_ be sufficient for this course.
 Costs _may_, in some circumstances, exceed the credit amount.
 We'll provide guidance in keeping costs under control in class. _Please wait to redeem the credit until we instruct you to._